WCQS: Repeaters

-WCQS operates two full-powered satellites, WFQS in Franklin, at 91.3 FM and WMQS in Murphy at 88.5 FM, as well as nine low-powered translators to serve its vast and mountainous coverage area.
+WCQS operates two full-powered rebroadcasters: WFQS in Franklin at 91.3 FM and WMQS in Murphy at 88.5 FM.
+In addition, there are nine low-powered translators to serve its vast and mountainous coverage area.

 Translators

 The Bryson City and Highlands translators are nominally part of the WFQS license.
 However, WFQS is a straight simulcast of WCQS.

-The reception areas of WCQS and BPR News (WYQS) overlap significantly in some areas due to the topography, giving listeners more programming choices.
+The reception areas of WCQS and WYQS overlap significantly in some areas due to the topography, giving listeners more programming choices.
 The station also makes efforts to push uptake of its mobile app and streaming services.

 These are former translators that have been moved to new frequencies: